idrsolutions/idrsolutions-csharp-client/README.rst

 BuildVu Microservice Example - Convert PDFs to HTML or SVG

+FormVu Microservice Example - Convert PDF Forms to HTML

 IDR Solutions offer a free trial service for running these libraries with C#.
-You can find information at the following links for JPedal_ and BuildVu_.
+You can find information at the following links for JPedal_, BuildVu_ and FormVu_.

 --------------